ollls/zio-tls-http/README.md

 ## Default filters.

-As shown in example in MyServer.scala.
+As shown in the example, file MyServer.scala.
-This should be self explanatory.
-Expectation is that default filters always be called, either standaolne or in composition with custom filers provided on routes.

     HttpRoutes.defaultFilter( (_) => ZIO( Response.Ok().hdr( "default_PRE_Filter" -> "to see me use print() method on headers") ) )
     HttpRoutes.defaultPostProc( r => r.hdr( "default_POST_Filter" -> "to see me check response in browser debug tool") )

+This should be self-explanatory.
+Expectation is that default filters always be called, either standaolne or in composition with custom filers provided on routes.

 That behavior achieved with follwing lines in HttpRoutes.scala.